 Beans are an excellent source of fiber, which means they raise blood sugar levels slowly.
 This is a plus for people with insulin resistance.
 Some good options are pinto, lima, and black beans.
 If you’re short on time, canned beans are a good alternative to dried beans.
 Just make sure to drain and rinse canned beans since they can be high in sodium.

 Fish that is loaded with omega-3 fatty acids can reduce your risk of heart disease, a common condition for people with diabetes.
 Fish rich in omega-3 include:

 - rainbow trout

 To keep your poultry consumption healthy, peel and toss the skin.
 Poultry skin has much more fat than the meat.
+The good news – you can cook with the skin on to maintain moistness and then just remove it before you eat it.
 Try chicken breasts, Cornish hen, or turkey.
-When eating eggs, stick with egg whites, which are lower in calories than the whole egg and do not contain fat.

 As long as they’re lean, protein such as pork, veal, lamb, and beef are fine if you have insulin resistance.
 Opt for pork tenderloin or center loin chops, veal loin chops or roasts, lamb chops, roasts, or legs, and choice or select lean beef with the fat trimmed.